defold/doc/docs/en/manuals/debugging-game-and-system-logs.md

   Once the container has been extracted it will be shown in *Finder*.
 Right click the container and select <kbd>Show Package Content</kbd>.
 Locate the file "log.txt", which should be located in "AppData/Documents/".

-Android
+Android(
 : The ability to extract the "log.txt" depends on OS version and manufacturer.
-Here is a short and simple step by step guide: https://stackoverflow.com/a/48077004/129360
+Here is a short and simple [step by step guide](https://stackoverflow.com/a/48077004/]129360).